 PHP is a server scripting language written by Rasmus Lordarf, which is available for expansion by using the name Hypertext Preprocessor and used in a web app development project.

-The software can be bought as licensed software and is suitable for small to huge enterprises.
+Small to huge enterprises can buy the software as licensed software.
 PHP is also open source and is a freeware product and can also only use small or medium-sized web applications.

 PHP vs. ASP.NET: Speed & Performance